Luis Suárez: Signing and suspension

-On 11 July 2014, Suárez agreed with Barcelona on a five-year contract for an undisclosed transfer fee, however, according to a leaked document by Football Leaks, the fee was £64.98 million (€82.3 million), making him one of the most expensive players in world football history.
+On 11 July 2014, Suárez agreed with Barcelona on a five-year contract for an undisclosed transfer fee, however, according to a leaked document by Football Leaks, the fee was £64.98 million (€82.3 million adjusted for inflation), making him one of the most expensive players in world football history.
 Barça confirmed Suárez would wear the number 9 shirt for the 2014–15 season.

 Suárez missed the first part of the season after being found guilty of biting Italian player Giorgio Chiellini at the 2014 FIFA World Cup.
 As part of the suspension, he was banned from all "football-related activities", including training for Barcelona, for four months (until 26 October).
 He was also banned from entering any stadium, even as a spectator, during the same period.
 On 24 July, Suárez and his lawyers filed an appeal with the Court of Arbitration for Sport (CAS) and requested the sanctions be reduced or the suspension to be lifted.
-The parties were heard at a hearing which took place at the CAS offices in Lausanne, Switzerland, on 8 August.
+The parties were heard at a hearing at the CAS offices in Lausanne, Switzerland, on 8 August.
 Six days later, the CAS confirmed the ban imposed by FIFA against Suárez, who remained suspended from football for four months, as well as a nine-match ban in internationals, the first of which was served in Uruguay's round of 16 match against Colombia in the 2014 World Cup.
 However, the CAS removed the player's "football-related activities" ban and he was allowed to train with Barcelona.
 As a result of this ban, Suárez was banned from participating in the 2015 Copa América.

 The CAS permitted Suárez to play in friendly matches, and he made his Barcelona debut on 18 August against Club León of Mexico at the Camp Nou, replacing Rafinha for the final 14 minutes of an eventual 6–0 win in the Gamper Trophy.
 Fellow forwards Lionel Messi and Neymar had already been substituted off by the time Suárez took to the pitch.